5 Common Faults With Biasi Boilers [Problems, Fixes, and What to Do Next]

 The fix maybe simple, but the fault finding process can be complicated.
 So, it’s wise to call in a professional boiler engineer.

 The fault code displayed on your display panel will help determine what’s wrong with your Biasi boiler.
 For example, a ER 01 error code will signal a burner fault, whereas the ER 05 will signal a fan fault.

 Each component of the boiler will be need to be tested.
 For instance, the fan could be jammed.
-By not working (or expelling flue gases), the air pressure senses it’s unsafe to fire up, and the boiler will lockout.
+When the fan isn’t working, the air pressure senses it’s unsafe to fire up, and the boiler will lock out.

-The first thing to check when there’s no hot water, or no heating, is the diverter valve.
-A faulty diverter valve can cause issues like:
+The first thing to check when your Biasi boiler has no hot water, or no heating, is the diverter valve.
+A faulty diverter valve can cause issues, such as: